 Server Reference

-This page covers what you find when you SSH into a Rediacc server: the directory layout, renet commands, systemd services, and common workflows.
+SSH into a Rediacc server and here’s what you’re working with: the directory layout, renet commands, systemd services, and the workflows you’ll need.

 Most users manage servers through rdc from their workstation and never need this page.
 It is here for advanced debugging or when you need to work directly on the server.